-- Initiatives to determine options to reduce CO2 footprint of the Learning Estate and plans to meet national and local climate targets. - Initial focus around fabric first option to ensure energy efficient school buildings and in the future, with follow on replacement with renewable energy options to be undertaken within planned energy source replacement timescales
+- Initiatives to determine options to reduce CO2 footprint of the Learning Estate and plans to meet targets. - Initial focus around fabric first option to ensure energy efficient school buildings and in the future, with follow on replacement with renewable energy options to be undertaken within planned energy source replacement timescales - Planning energy efficiency surveys for selection of representative schools this to be completed this year.

-- Energy efficiency surveys on selection of representative schools will be completed over the next couple of month.
-These will determine cost effective net zero intervention options to incorporate into future upgrade and maintenance works. - New builds will adopt low energy (and CO2) design methodologies (e.g. PassivHaus). - Will look at retrospective low carbon methodologies (e.g. Enerphit) to address current buildings.
+- New builds will adopt low energy (and CO2) design methodologies (e.g. PassivHaus). - Will look at retrospective low carbon methodologies (e.g. Enerphit) to address current buildings.